About Cosmetic Eyelid Surgery

 A Pinch Blepharoplasty

-Asian Eyelid Surgery
+Laser Eyelid Surgery

-The surgeon may apply cream to the patient's eyelids before covering them with a thin, sterile bandage.
+Once the anaesthesia wears off, patients can expect to experience mild pain and discomfort.
+The surgeon may apply a cream to the patient's eyelids before covering them with a thin, sterile bandage.

 What to Expect During Recovery

-patients must avoid touching, rubbing or scratching their eyes.
-Eye drops can help alleviate these symptoms; however, the eye drops the patient uses must be approved or prescribed by the surgeon.
+Dry, burning and itchy eyes are somewhat common following eyelid surgery; nonetheless, it's important to avoid touching, rubbing or scratching the eyes.
+Eye drops can help alleviate these symptoms; however, the eye drops used must be approved or prescribed by the surgeon.

 Although patients can resume reading, working on their computer and watching TV, they may find that their eyes tire more easily.